Idorobots/advent-of-blinkenlights/README.md

 A modified version of the original Axiom Buffalo 3.4AX ROM is available in `hc11/buf34ax.bin` and a modified version that allows running ROM code in `hc11/buf341ax.bin`.
 This was modified by hand using the `hc11/bufpatch.asm`

+The Buffalo Monitor sources come from this repository: https://github.com/tonypdmtr/buffalo The code seems to be licensed under the MIT license terms (included in `hc11/LICENSE.buffalo`).

 ## Arduino Uno
 Core: ATmega328p, AVR, 8bit
 Clock: 16 MHz